RosettaHS/OrionAPI/docs/Class Reference/Control Classes/CDrawable.md

 void setMinSize(unsigned int w, unsigned int h);
 void setMinSize(OVec&);
 ```
-Sets the minimum allowed size of the Drawable and causes its parent Container to resort.
+Sets the minimum allowed size of the Drawable and causes its parent Container to re-sort.
 Also has overload for passing in an [OVec.](https://github.com/RosettaHS/OKit/blob/main/docs/Class%20Reference/OVec.md)
 ```cpp
 virtual void setScale(float);